eaigner/hood/README.md

 ## Hood

-Hood is a database agnostic ORM for Go.
+Hood is a database agnostic ORM for Go developed by [@eaignr](https://twitter.com/eaignr).
 It was written with following points in mind:

 - Chainable API
 - Transaction support